A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 Men wear knee-length shorts or lederhosen, meaning “leather trousers.”
 They are often accompanied by long, thick socks, a checkered shirt and sturdy boot-like shoes called haferl.

-The dirndl dress worn by women includes a bodice, blouse, full skirt and apron, and it is often worn with flats or loafers.
+The dirndl dress, worn by women, typically features a bodice, blouse, full skirt and apron and is often paired with flats or loafers.
 A traditional dirndl can be costly as they’re tailored and made from hand-printed or silk fabrics.
 Both the lederhosen and dirndl come in a wide range of styles, patterns and colours.

 Casual, modern attire is also perfectly acceptable for Oktoberfest.